lw8192/Red-Team-Dev/Python/Coding_Interview.md

     print(len("string"))   #Example of polymorphism - using different variable types / the same function.
     print(len(['1','2']))
 Operator overloading: Change meaning of an operator depending on the operator's use.
 Ex: + can be used for string concatenation and to add integers.
 Controls what happens when you compare different objects from the same class.
 You can overload: plus, minus, multiplication, bitwise operations, mathematical comparisons (greater then, less then).
+Function overloading: used in Python and C++, C does not support it.
+Functions with the same name but different parameters, different behavior based on the arguments passed.
 Inheritance: lets us leverage existing structs allowing reusability of code.
 A derived / child class inherits attributes and methods from a parent class.
 Method overriding: method in a child class takes priority of a method with the same name in a parent class.
 Allows for customization with inherited classes / code reuse.
 Encapsulation: Secures and protect attributes and methods.
 Organize data / methods in 1 unit (the object).
 Using classes to restrict direct access to methods and variables, which creates private variables and methods.
 Then use get or set methods to change or access any private data.
 Modularity: can import and use code written by other people.
 Makes Python more powerful.
 Memory management: built in garbage collection.
 Handled by the Python Memory Manager.
 Allocates a private heap space.

-Add Ins:
 Decorators: add "syntactic sugar", modify behavior of a function without changing the function itself.
+*args and **kwargs: lets you pass an unspecified amount of arguments to a function. kwargs: handle named arguments in a function.
+Common use case: function decorators.
 Generators: use instead of list comprehensions to conserve memory.

     gen = (x for x in [1, 2, 3])